-Anyone caught cheating or plagiarizing will receive a zero (0) on the exam or assignment, and I may report the incident to the Campus Disciplinary Officer, who may place related documentation in your file.
-Repeated acts of cheating may result in a drop to the next lower letter grade, an F in the course, and/or disciplinary action.
+Anyone caught cheating or plagiarizing will receive a zero (0) on the exam or assignment, and I may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
+Repeated acts of cheating may result in an F in the course and/or disciplinary action.
 Please refer to the General Catalog for more information on academic dishonesty or other misconduct.
 Acts of cheating include, but are not limited to, the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) using a commercial term paper service.